jaquith/cmp-integrations/docs-src/doc-home.md

  - When a consent decision (either implicit or explicit) is available from the CMP, tags will be fired in accordance with that consent for all events that have been queued.

- - If the found consent decision is implicit, those events go into another queue after implicitly consented tags have been fired, so they can be re-processed for newly consented tags if the user makes an explicit decision.
-The solution will poll for an explicit decision until one is found.
+ - If the found consent decision is implicit and the opt-in pattern is active, events go into another queue after implicitly consented tags have been fired, so they can be re-processed for newly consented tags if the user makes an explicit decision.
+The solution will poll for an explicit decision until one is found, when appropriate.

  - If the found consent decision is explicit, all queues are emptied and polling stops.
 Tags that have already been fired on implicit consent are not re-fired when the explicit consent decision is processed.